rjkerrison/2014-blog/_posts/2015-04-26-mental-health-in-ge2015.md

 wideimg: liz-tower-go
 categories: frontpage
 published: true
+summary: A look at how the major parties' manifestos discuss mental health.
 ---
 Attitudes around mental health have shifted a lot in the last decade.
 It's now an issue at the forefront of the agendas for all but the two largest parties,